temporalio/documentation/docs/application-development-guide.md

 ```

 [The Hello World mTLS sample](https://github.com/temporalio/samples-node/tree/main/hello-world-mtls/) demonstrates sample code used to connect to a Temporal Cloud account.
-When signing up to Temporal Cloud you should receive a Namespace, a Server address and a client certificate and key.
+When signing up to Temporal Cloud you should receive a Namespace, a Server address and a Client certificate and key.
 Use the following environment variables to set up the sample:

 - **TEMPORAL_ADDRESS**: looks like `foo.bar.tmprl.cloud` (NOT web.foo.bar.tmprl.cloud)
 - **TEMPORAL_NAMESPACE**: looks like `foo.bar`